 Enzo used his new sports car brand to build fast, elegant and stylish road cars to finance his motorsport endeavours.
-Even becoming synonymous with the race red colour, which Italian race cars had to be painted in motorsport’s early years.
-Thus far, Ferrari is the only Formula One team to race in every year of the championship, since its inception in 1950, and has won the most constructor’s and driver’s championships in the division’s history.
+His brand became synonymous with the race red colour, which Italian race cars had to be painted in motorsport’s early years.
+So far, Ferrari is the only Formula One team to race in every year of the championship, since it started in 1950, and has won the most constructor’s and driver’s championships in the division’s history.

 The luxury sports and race car brand sold 8,398 units worldwide in 2017.
-Despite the relatively low manufacturing levels, this has only provided Ferrari with desirable exclusivity in its cars.
-Some of the most stylish, fast and near-mythical sports cars, supercars and hypercars have been painted red and adorned with the famous Prancing Horse emblem.
-Recently, a 1963 Ferrari 250 GTO - one of only 36 made - became the most expensive car in history, selling in a private transaction for $70 million.
+The comparatively low manufacturing levels has only makes Ferrari even more desirable because of the exclusivity of the brand.
+Some of the most stylish and fast sports cars, supercars and hypercars have been painted red and adorned with the famous Prancing Horse emblem.
+Recently, a 1963 Ferrari 250 GTO, one of only 36 made, became the most expensive car in history, selling in a private transaction for $70 million.